raphaelquintao/Linux-Web-Based-Resource-Monitor/README.md

 Linux-Web-Based-System-Monitor
 ==============================

-Simple Resource Monitor for Linux Systems, work on Shared hosts too.
+Simple Resource Monitor for Linux Systems, also works on Shared hosts.